iftakharopu/iftakharopu.github.io/aboutme.md

 ---

 **Aloha**
-Hi!
-I'm Opu. (formally known as Iftakharul Islam).
-I'm a tech enthusiast, junior level developer.
-I've a passion for building and breaking things apart (ouch!)
+Hi!I'm Iftakharul Islam.(You can call me *Opu*) I'm a tech enthusiast, junior-level developer.
+I have a passion for building and breaking things apart (ouch!)

+Currently pursuing **Master's** studies in **Computer Science** at Jahangirnagar University .

-I obtained my **Bachelors of Science** degree in Computer Science & Engineering from Bangladesh Army University of Science and Technology, Bangladesh.
+I've obtained my **Bachelors of Science** degree in **Computer Science & Engineering** from Bangladesh Army University of Science and Technology, Bangladesh.

-I love to read about history, bringe watch any serials with good reviews.
-Ocationally play my ukulele.
-Great folk, blues music fan.
+I love to read about psychology, watch science fiction series.
+Occasionally play my ukulele.

+Folk & Blues music fan.

 I'm a software developer.
-I write code to solve peoples problem.

 What else do you need?

 ### history

-To be honest, I'm having some trouble remembering right now, So, this section will **update** over time.
+ I'm having some trouble remembering right now, So, this section will **updated** over time.